foscanit/project-I/README.md

 # In Conclusion
 - Men are more likely to provoke shark attacks, specially during their 20s.
 - Nowadays, most of the people that provoke shark attacks are from Florida, United States.
 - Furthermore, we could say that they provoke these attacks while they are fun fishing.
-In fact, most of these people recorded -their attack while they were “Shark fishing”, “Fishing for Sharks”, “Fishing illegally”, “Fishing tag and release”, “Surf fishing” “Free diving and spearfishing” and “Kayak fishing for sharks”.
+In fact, most of these people recorded -their attacks while they were “Shark fishing”, “Fishing for Sharks”, “Fishing illegally”, “Fishing tag and release”, “Surf fishing” “Free diving and spearfishing” and “Kayak fishing for sharks”.